Is “once saved, always saved” true?

 What happens if you continue to sin after you’re “saved”?
 Can you still go to heaven?

-And again in 1 Timothy 4:10 we read, “that we have put our hope in the living God, who is the Savior of all men, and especially of those who believe.”
+And again in 1 Timothy 4:10 (NASB1995) we read, “For it is for this we labor and strive, because we have fixed our hope on the living God, who is the Savior of all men, especially of believers.”

 These scriptures indicate that all men will have an opportunity for salvation, however, there is a special group (a heavenly class) who are to be favored first.

-John 5:28-29 says, “a time is coming when all who are in their graves will hear his voice and come out—those who have done good will rise to live, (we believe this implies the heavenly class will rise to eternal life) and those who have done evil will rise to judgment.”
+John 5:28-29 says, “…a time is coming when all who are in their graves will hear his voice and come out—those who have done good will rise to life, (the heavenly class will rise to eternal life) and those who have done evil will rise to judgment.”

 This scripture implies a separation of the two classes that are to be saved—one in heaven and one class on earth who will be judged at a time yet future.